Aviation safety: Runway safety

+The last two types can be prevented with airport surveillance and broadcast systems, a Runway Awareness and Advisory System, and landing navigation systems (e.g. transponder landing system, microwave landing system, instrument landing system).

 Terrorism

 Aircrew are normally trained to handle hijack situations.
 Since the September 11, 2001 attacks, stricter airport and airline security measures are in place to prevent terrorism, such as security checkpoints and locking the cockpit doors during flight.

 In the United States, the Federal Flight Deck Officer program is run by the Federal Air Marshal Service, with the aim of training active and licensed airline pilots to carry weapons and defend their aircraft against criminal activity and terrorism.
 Upon completion of government training, selected pilots enter a covert law enforcement and counter-terrorism service.
 Their jurisdiction is normally limited to a flight deck or a cabin of a commercial airliner or a cargo aircraft they operate while on duty.

 Military action

 Passenger planes have rarely been attacked in both peacetime and war.
 Examples: